snekkylang/snekkyd-gui/README.md

 # Snekky Decompiler GUI

 A GUI frontend for [snekkyd](https://github.com/snekkylang/snekkyd-gui) made with [Sciter](https://sciter.com/).
-It allows you to decompile Snekky bytecode files (`.bite` extension) and browse their contents in VSCode-like interface.
+It allows you to decompile Snekky bytecode files (`.bite` extension) and browse their contents a in VSCode-like interface.

 ## Screenshots
 ![Screenshot](assets/screenshot.png)